What (not) to wear: wardrobe tips to make your fam look super slick

 KEEPING IT LOCAL

 I’m based in Portland, and anyone who has been here probably knows that shopping local, particularly at thrift stores, is practically the city’s designated sport.
 Below are some lovely local boutiques for Portlanders.
-And since buying brand-new clothes is hard on the wallet and environment, plus the fact that kids grow like weeds and will be out of that new set of pants in about 20 minutes, I’ve also included a few of my fav Portland higher-end and kid-focused second-hand stores.
+And since buying brand-new clothes is hard on the wallet and environment, I’ve included a few of my favorite Portland higher-end and kid-focused second-hand stores.

 THE YO STORE: 935 NW 19th Ave